knwang/reaction/docs/build_notes.md

 ## 1.5.
 React-DnD vs Dragula

-When implement dragging lists I found React-DnD and Dragula as options.
+When implementing dragging lists I found React-DnD and Dragula as options.
 React-DnD was created by a prolific react  community contributor, so I am sure it works fine, but I was unable to get it to work after 20 or so minutes.
-I decided to try Dragula and was able to get it working in just a couple of minutes using [GitHub - bevacqua/react-dragula: Drag and drop so simple it hurts](https://github.com/bevacqua/react-dragula "bevacqua/react-dragula").
+I decided to try Dragula and was able to get it working in just a couple of minutes using [bevacqua/react-dragula](https://github.com/bevacqua/react-dragula).
 I highly recommend this library as it has a great API and works flawlessly in my application.

 ## 1.6.
 Card creation local state